Web Site User’s Guide for Pathway Tools-Based Web Sites

 Please note that the desktop version of Pathway Tools that you can install locally provides some additional operations compared to the Web capabilities described here.
 Click here for more details.

-If the site supports user accounts, and you are logged in, you may select one database as your preferred database.
+If the Website supports user accounts, and you are logged in, you may select one database as your preferred database.
 This database will be your default selection when starting a new web session.

 Note that if you follow a link to a page for a different organism database, then the selected database for searching will change to match the organism of the currently displayed page.